-Here’s what we know about ‘The White Lotus’ season two
+'The White Lotus' finished filming last month near Rome

 The second season spans seven episodes and swaps Hawaii for Sicily, Italy.
 The main connecting thread is that it takes place in another White Lotus resort, as you’d expect.

 Filming took place at the San Domenico Palace in Taormina, along with other locations in and around Sicily.
+The shoot finished up at Lumina Studios, north of Rome.

 In terms of new cast members, F. Murray Abraham, Michael Imperioli and Adam DiMarco are set to play the Di Grasso family.
 There’s a new couple in Daphne and Cameron Babcock, played by Meghann Fahy and Theo James respectively, who are travelling with fellow couple Harper and Ethan Spiller, played by Aubrey Plaza and Will Sharpe.